-- The reverse happens in The Grim Adventures Of Billy And Mandy.
-Grim gives Billy a gumball machine that yeilds a limitless supply of gum, but warns him never to swallow it; he does anyway, but Billy starts reacting oddly (not getting the "embarrassing, painful rash from another dimension" that Grim claimed it would cause).
+- The reverse happens in The Grim Adventures of Billy & Mandy.
+Grim gives Billy a gumball machine that yeilds a limitless supply of gum, but warns him never to swallow it; he does anyway, but Billy starts reacting oddly (not getting the "unimaginably horrible rash from another dimension" that Grim claimed it would cause).
 When Grim and Mandy tell him to hand the gumball machine over, he refuses, and threatens to eat the whole thing - and he does.
 When Mandy asks what it will do to him, Grim says, "I don't know!
 No-one's ever been stupid enough to swallow the whole bottomless gumball machine!"
 What happens is hilarious: It causes Billy to vomit a huge quantity of gum with such force that it propels him like a rocket, circling the Earth, and covering several major landmarks - and Grim and Mandy - with gum.
 When he finally lands, then he gets the rash.

-- In the Animaniacs version of The Night Before Christmas, Thaddeus Plotz says exactly this about Ralph the Guard when deciding who should deliver presents to the Warner Bros. (and Sister):
+- In the Animaniacs version of Twas The Night Before Christmas, Thaddeus Plotz says exactly this about Ralph the Guard when deciding who should deliver presents to the Warner Bros. (and Sister):

 Mr. Plotz: There must be someone who can deliver this stuff / But where can I find someone stupid enough?